WKB eigenmode construction for analytic Toeplitz operators: Introduction

 The study of the Bergman kernel as $N\to +\infty$ lies at the core of the semiclassics of Toeplitz quantization.
-In a previous article \cite{deleporte_toeplitz_2018}, we developed a semiclassical machinery in real-analytic regularity, in order to give asymptotic formulas for $S_N$, and Toeplitz operators, in the case where the symplectic form $\omega$ is real-analytic on the complex manifold $(M,J)$.
+In a previous article \cite{deleporte_toeplitz_2018}, we developed a semiclassical machinery in real-analytic regularity, in order to give asymptotic formulas up to an exponential remainder for $S_N$, and Toeplitz operators, in the case where the symplectic form $\omega$ and the function $f$ are real-analytic on the complex manifold $(M,J)$.
+The analysis of the Bergman kernel in real-analytic geometry is a recent and active topic \cite{berman_direct_2008,hezari_off-diagonal_2017,rouby_analytic_2018,charles_analytic_2021,hezari_property_2021,deleporte_direct_2022}.

 \begin{defn} Let $(M,\omega,J)$ be a compact quantizable K\"ahler manifold and $(S_N)_{N\geq 1}$ be the associated sequence of Bergman projectors.
 Let $x\in M$ and $N\in \N$.
-The \emph{coherent state} $\psi^N_x$ at $x$ is the element of $H_0(M,L^{\otimes N})\otimes \overline{L}_x$ given by freezing the second variable of the Bergman kernel: for every $y\in M$, one has
+The \emph{coherent state} $\psi^N_x$ at $x$ is the element of $H_0(M,L^{\otimes N})\otimes \overline{L}_x^{\otimes N}$ given by freezing the second variable of the Bergman kernel: for every $y\in M$, one has

 \end{defn}